Terry Kennedy (skateboarder): Shooting

 In June 2005, Kennedy was shot twice while leaving a party in Long Beach; once in the forearm and once in the jaw.
 He later recovered.

 Murder charge

 Kennedy was arrested on July 27, 2021, at a motel in Oakbrook Terrace, Illinois, for the assault and subsequent death of fellow skateboarder Josiah Kassahun.
 Kennedy was charged with murder in the first degree.
+Kennedy was represented by senior assistant public defender Michael J. Sweeney.

-Kennedy was acquitted of the murder charge on December 2, 2022, but he was convicted of two counts of aggravated battery.
+Following trial, Kennedy was acquitted of the murder charge on December 2, 2022, but he was convicted of two counts of aggravated battery.
 On February 28, 2023, Kennedy was sentenced to five years in prison on the battery charge.

 Appearances

 Kennedy appeared on Bam Margera's MTV television shows Viva La Bam, Bam's Unholy Union and Rob Dyrdek's MTV show Rob Dyrdek's Fantasy Factory.
 He also made cameo appearance in Snoop Dogg's chart-topping song "Drop It Like It's Hot", as well as in the video for Mistah Fab's song "Ghost Ride It".
 Kennedy was also featured on ABC Family's show Switched!
 He appears in the skateboarding video game Skate and its sequels Skate 2, 3 and Skate It.
 Kennedy also appeared on the documentary Beef IV to discuss a beef he had with Lupe Fiasco.